 Everything you Must Know About the Water Wars!

-Due to the irresponsible consumption of groundwater across the globe, for reasons such as agriculture and providing drinking water to cities and local areas, its sufficiency to provide for us in the upcoming years is now threatened.
-The United Nations themselves shared their prediction that by the year 2030, a drastic shortfall in waters will occur globally.
+Due to the irresponsible consumption of groundwater globally, for reasons such as agriculture and providing drinking water to cities and local areas, its sufficiency to provide for us in the upcoming years is now threatened.

 The Effect of Water Insufficiency on the World's Economy